simonpf/inverse_theory_exercise_b/README.md

     The arrays `gmi_tbs_0` and `gmi_tbs_1` contain the observed calibrated brightness temperatures from to GMI orbits that saw the (extra-)tropical storm Saola as it tracked southeast of Japan 2017-10-27.
-The storm is better visible in `gmi_tbs_0` but the other data is provided here as well in case you want to try your retrieval on this orbit as well.
+The storm is best visible in `gmi_tbs_0` but the other data is provided here as well in case you want to try your retrieval on this orbit as well.

     ![img](./doc/plots/saola_overview.png "The tropical storm Saola seen from Modis and GMI (`gmi_tbs_0`).")

-    Use your retrieval to retrieve the IWP path from the brightness temperatures.
+    Use your retrieval functions to retrieve the IWP path from the brightness temperatures.
 The functions `plot_modis_image` (`plot_modis` in MATLAB) and `plot_gmi_swath` are provided to display the MODIS RGB and your results on a map.
 Note that you need to pass the orbit index to the plotting function.